ulf1/sentence-embedding-evaluation-german/README.md

 ```

 We suggest to run the following downstream tasks.
+`FCLAIM` flags comments that requires manual fact-checking because these contains reasoning, arguments or claims that might be false.
+`VMWE` differentiate texts with figurative or literal multi-word expressions.
+`OL19-C` distinct between explicit and implicit offensive language.
+`ABSD-2` is a sentiment analysis dataset with customer reviews.
+These four dataset so far can be assumed to be Standard German from Germany (de-DE).
+`MIO-P` flags Austrian German (de-AT) comments if these contain personal stories.
+`ARCHI` is a Swiss (gsw), and `LSDC` a Lower German (nds) dialect identification task.

 ```py
 # (4) Specify downstream tasks
 downstream_tasks = ['FCLAIM', 'VMWE', 'OL19-C', 'ABSD-2', 'MIO-P', 'ARCHI', 'LSDC']